Are you ready to discover your college program?

 The cost of MBA programs varies drastically, with the most affordable programs falling under $15,000 and the most expensive programs exceeding $100,000.
 Tuition for reasonably priced MBA programs in business analytics often lands in the $20,000-$30,000 range.

-Books and supplies often add another $1,000-$4,000 to total MBA costs, and on-campus living costs add several thousand dollars.
-Many students reduce housing costs by attending a local college or enrolling in an online MBA in business analytics.
-Attending part-time can prove more cost-effective because students can retain their day job while going to school.
-Part-time programs may take 3-4 years, whereas traditional full-time programs usually last 18-24 months.
+Books, supplies, and on-campus housing costs can add considerably to total MBA costs.
+Many students reduce housing costs by attending a local college or enrolling in an online MBA in business analytics and renting or purchasing used textbooks.
+Attending college part-time or online can allow students to continue working while going to school.
+Part-time programs may take 3-4 years, while traditional full-time programs usually last 18-24 months.

 Students who want to attend full time and finish their degree quickly sometimes enroll in accelerated programs that can take just 10-15 months to complete.
-Accelerated programs sometimes can save students money on living expenses and university fees that accumulate per semester.
+Accelerated programs may save students money on living expenses and university fees that accumulate per semester.